josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Tasks to complete:

--   Create an SSH connection to the HDInsight cluster.
+-   Create an SSH connection to the HDInsight cluster

     -   Use password: Abc!1234567890